maurges/every-rust-gui-library/notes.md

 - Overall: ok if really want to do gtk, otherwise ehh

 ## rui
+Time spent: 3.5 days of playing with lenses, including one day of cursing rui::list

 Found it in merge requests for the AWGY website: https://lib.rs/crates/rui.
 Cool coincidence how it's alphabetically next, not cool how I'm so tired of gtk